-As of August 21, travelers can pre-register to visit Anguilla via the Anguilla Tourist Board’s website.
+As of August 21, travelers can preregister to visit Anguilla via the Anguilla Tourist Board’s website.
 To be eligible for travel, among other things, visitors will be asked to fill out their home address and proposed travel dates, and submit negative polymerase chain reaction (PCR) test results taken within three to five days prior to arrival.
 Though those from low-risk countries will be given preference, travelers from high-risk countries will be considered on a case-by-case basis.
-Read more about Anguilla’s approval process for visitors.

-Barbados reopened its international airport to commercial flights on July 12, and as of August 5, has been enforcing new travel protocols for all arriving visitors: All travelers must submit an Embarkation/Disembarkation form at travelform.gov.bb 24 hours prior to departure, wear face masks at the airport, and undergo a health screening upon arrival.
-Read more about Barbados’s COVID travel guidelines.
+Barbados reopened its international airport to commercial flights on July 12, and as of August 5, has been enforcing new travel protocols for all arriving visitors: All travelers must submit an Embarkation/Disembarkation form at travelform.gov.bb at least 24 hours prior to departure, upload a negative COVID-19 test result, wear face masks at the airport, and undergo a health screening upon arrival.

-U.S. citizens are allowed to enter Belarus, and no negative COVID test is required.
-According to the U.S. Embassy in Belarus, there are health screening procedures in place at airports and other ports of entry.
-Read more about traveling to Belarus.
+U.S. citizens are permitted to travel to Belarus, but according to the U.S. Embassy in Belarus, there are health screening procedures in place at airports and other ports of entry.

 As of July 1, Bermuda has been open to international travelers.
 Visitors will need to be tested at least twice for COVID-19: once no more than five days before departing for the country and another upon arrival.
-Read more about Bermuda’s rules.
+All visitors must complete a Bermuda Travel Authorization.

 Article continues below advertisement